Southern California Summer

 A – Archive a JPG copy of the original file and save this new JPG in an Archive Folder.

+This is a good option, and saves space and time.
 Make it a Rule never to open the Archive JPG unless the original file is damaged or lost.

 Tip: Use a common root filename for both files —